SxMShaDoW/lab-aemc-utah/docs/1100-collaboration-approval.md

 > </tr>
 > </tbody>
 > </table>

+Jayne decides to log in to take a closer look before approving.

 {: .highlight}
 > You should still have a browser tab for **Prod** opened to App Engine Management Center in which you are impersonating Jayne.